shivannis/xandr-docs-public/xandr-docs/articles/monetize/using-performance-goals-with-cpm-booked-revenue.md

 ---
 title: Using Performance Goals with CPM Booked Revenue
-description: In this page learn how to best use Xandr optimization when your client is paying you on a CPM basis but will measure results on a CPA, CPC or CTR basis. ms.date: 10/28/2023
+description: In this page learn why it is better to use performance goals on the line item rather than Optimize to a predicted CPC/CPA goal campaign buying strategies for line items using CPM booked revenue. ms.date: 10/28/2023
 ---